Business intelligence in marketing:

 • Data visualization, including the support of common chart forms (bar/column, line/area, pie, and geographic maps) as well as highly interactive dashboards

-• Reporting capabilities to distribute reports on a scheduled basis
+• Reporting capabilities to distribute reports to groups and individuals on a scheduled, on-demand, and subscription basis

 • Embedded analytics capabilities to seamlessly integrate valuable insights into the marketing process